-Last week, in order to make my home sing, I ran – or floated – away from home.
+Last week, I went on my first cruise, without my family.
 After more than a year of transitions, after more than seven years of doing almost everything for and with my children, after almost nine years without a “personal vacation” – I took a REAL vacation.
 About a year ago, my dear friend, Jennifer, invited me to go on a cruise.
-This is so much more than a much needed girls’ night, which she knew better than I did of my need, and we began planning and saving.
+This is so much more than a much-needed girls’ night, which she knew better than I did of my need, and we began planning and saving.
 Then, the countdown began.
 When the time came to leave, I definitely felt ready for the escape.
 I DID miss my husband and children, but I also enjoyed the extended visit with a good friend, filling my bucket to overflowing.

 I cannot wait to cruise again, even to introduce this amazing way to vacation to the rest of my family.
 Here are the top six reasons I fell in love with cruising:

-For now, we ride out the rocky waves, hold on to the handrails, and pray no one falls overboard.
+As I ride out the rocky waves in this stage of life, I hold tightly to the handrails and pray no one falls overboard.
 This turbulent season will pass.
-We learn, grow, and make choices every day, praying those choices keep us afloat and on course.
-Even as I rock with my cuddlebugs, I count the blessings that come through the trials.
+We learn, grow, and make choices every day.
+I pray those choices keep us afloat and on course.
+Even as I rock with my cuddle bugs, I count the blessings that come with the trials.